bingomanatee/looking-glass-engine-3/ADVANCED_README.md

 visits.do.addToVisits(3);
 // console.log('visits:', 3);
 ```

 2. **Linking LGE to React uses standard observable patterns.** ValueStreams
    can be defined inside or externally to a React Component.
 As such, one or more
    React Components can share a view (say, for user management) or not (as a replacement
    for setState).
    In both cases adapting the stream to a view is fundamentally the same:

+### Design philosophy

+Value stream is based on these fundamental ideas:

+1. Value streams both generate and track changes in one or multiple values.
+2. Subscriptions update when a change is made unless transactional locking is in place
+3. higher level methods can trigger change and other methods to orchestrate updates on the stream
+4. ValueStreams enforce a closed schema of properties that can be individually

+ValueStreams are recursive; that is the same class that defines a collection of data
+defines the management of a single piece of data.
+At this point no testing has been done on
+more than one level of recursion.

+It follows the RxJS Observable pattern; state updates can be `.subscribe(change, error, done)` to.

+They also express OOP patterns with methods and properties.
+ValueStream instances have:
+* `set(value)` or `.set(propertyName, value)` setters
+* `get()` or `get(propertyName)` getters for value access.
+* a `do` property that exposes custom methods: `stream.do.customMethod(...)`.

+Custom methods can be synchronous or asynchronous.
+You can suppress mid-stage changes
+by adding transactional locking when defining the method.

+Because ValueStreams are driven by change notifications, you can observe
+individual properties directly.
+* `.watch(propertyName, onChange, onError, onDone)` passes an object with a signature `{value, prev, name}`
+to onChange.
+* `.watchFlat(propertyName, (value, prev) => {...}, onError, onDone)` extends value and prev into
+parameters.

 ### shared state